mbhuddleston/Mbhuddleston.github.io/posh-mom-mel.md

 My name is **MEL**, and this is my personal blog.

 I am a Wife, Mother, and Educator.
-Due to a tremendous blessing of GOD a door has opened for me to stay at home and work therefore less time my baby is a way from me.
+Due to a tremendous blessing of GOD a door has opened for me to stay at home and work.
+Therefore less time my baby is a way from me.

-I have a Bachelors in Math from MSU, my  Masters in Education from LA College (best school ever) am obtaining Gifted Certification from NSULA, and also graduated as a Massage Therapist from LA Institute of MT.
+I have a Bachelors in Math from MSU, Masters in Education from LA College (best school ever), am obtaining Gifted Certification from NSULA, and also graduated as a Massage Therapist from LA Institute of MT.

 My husband is a minister of [Livingway UPC](http://www.livingway.cc) and working on his degree as well.
 He also maintains a onsite second job so that I may have less pressure in our financial area.
 God is good.